Club 60

 Club 60 is a 2013 Indian comedy drama film produced by Kavee Kumar under the Pulse Media banner and is directed by Sanjay Tripathi.
 The film features Farooq Sheikh, Sarika Thakur, Raghubir Yadav and Satish Shah in key roles.
 The film was Farooq Sheikh's last release before his death on 28 December 2013.

 Plot

 After the untimely death of their only son, Iqbaal (Ankit Bathla), neurosurgeon, Dr Tariq Sheikh (Farooq Sheikh) and his wife Dr Saira (Sarika) are unable to put the pieces of their broken life together.
-Tariq suffers from depression, while Saira struggles to cope with her husband's suicidal tendencies.
+Tariq has depression, while Saira struggles to cope with her husband's suicidal tendencies.
 In an attempt to make a fresh start in life and to get rid of the 'nothingness' that haunts them, they shift to Mumbai from Pune.
 More than the city's distractions, it is their loud neighbor Manubhai (Raghubir Yadav), who manages to kill the deafening silence that plagues them with his somewhat annoying yet adorable antics.
 Manubhai introduces Tariq to the jovial members of Club 60 – where life begins at 60.